RudranilMitra/BeersAndBreweries/CaseStudy01_Paul_Madding.md

    1. Data - This folder contains the two databases provided by our client.
 (Beers.csv, Breweries.csv)
    2. Directives - This folder contains the original request for information.
 (Case Study 01.docx, CaseStudy1Rubric.docx)
+   4. Working - This folder contains the scripts and information used to create our report
    3. The CaseStudy01 folder simply contains the graphics used in this report.